Trekka12/JavaScript/README.md

 - How to measure speed it takes to run JavaScript code with Vanilla JS

 ## Useful Vanilla JS functions
+- Speed test function for function-wrapped code execution
 - Unwrap element
 - Wrap element
 - Check element existence
 - Check if parent has child element
 - Check if element has class
 - Round number to nearest nine
-- Speed test for function wrapped code execution

 - Round to two decimal